When MyTimetable opens for preference entry, you can enter class time preferences for your enrolled subjects.

 How to select your preferences

-Click on the class type from the enrolment list on the left side panel, eg Lecture1.
+Click on the class type from the enrolment list on the left side panel, eg Tutorial1.

 2. Select your preferred times in order of preference

-Use the drop-down menus for each class to enter your preferences, with '1' being your most preferred.
-You can refer to the plan generated for you in the last step to help you select classes.
+Use the drop-down menus for each class to enter your preferences, with '1' being the class time you want the most.

 Make sure you select at least the minimum number of preferences indicated for each class type.
 Preference numbers must be consecutive (eg for a minimum of four preferences, order your preferences as '1', '2', '3' and '4').